JoeJiang3936/Databricks/README.rst

    -  process instructions in parallel
    -  avoid jumps like 'if'

-- **Parallelize everywhere we can**
-   -  process instructions in parallel
-   -  avoid jumps like 'if'
+- **Minimize shuffles !**
+   -  Spark shuffles will call to io process, so we try to avoid